Eighth Avenue Place: Construction

 Demolition of the old mall was completed in September 2007.
 Excavation of the parkade below the building commenced in December 2007 and construction of the 49-storey east tower, and the parkade begun in Summer 2008.
 Eighth Avenue Place East was completed in 2011 and is currently the fifth-tallest building in Calgary.
 Eighth Avenue Place West was completed later in 2014.

 Design

-The structures, designed by Gibbs Gage Architects to have a Rocky Mountain theme, with a western facing pale-green glass wall mimicking mountain waters and glaciers.
+The structures, designed by Gibbs Gage Architects to have a Rocky Mountain theme, have a western-facing pale-green glass wall mimicking mountain waters and glaciers.
 The remainder of the building adopts a dark gray-layered appearance representing the shifting tectonic plates that built the mountains.
 The complex connects to the Plus 15 skywalk system, and contains a six-level underground parkade with 1,141 parking stalls.
 The buildings also feature landscaped terraces and plazas, a 30000 sqft green roof, and an atrium winter garden.

-Eighth Avenue Place would win the 2018 BOMA Canada Earth Award for excellence in resource preservation and environmentally sound commercial building management for the Office Building class.
+Eighth Avenue Place won the 2018 BOMA Canada Earth Award for excellence in resource preservation and environmentally sound commercial building management for the Office Building class.